bnvk/Conjuror/README.md

 ------------ | ------------- | -------------
 --help | -h | shows list of commands
---input | -i | selects `data.json` schema file to open up --format | -f | allows you to choose different output formats (cli, html, pdf) --output | -o | specify `Name of File.html` being output --date | -d | filters by date `'February, Feb, 01` allows case insensitive.
+--input | -i | selects `data.json` schema file to open up --format | -f | allows you to choose different output formats (cli, csv, html, pdf) --output | -o | specify `Name of File.html` being output --date | -d | filters by date `'February, Feb, 01` allows case insensitive.
 Also allows filtering by `week` and `month` which filters by the current week and current month respectively.
 --trim | -t | filters by an item like 'client' (currently hardcoded value)